veorq/misc/STUDENTS.md

 and their underlying operations.
 The [Git book](https://git-scm.com/book/en/v2) is your friend.
 Also, we'll try to follow best practices as long as it makes sense.
-For example, working on dedicated branches to implement new features and avoid commiting to master.
+For example, working on dedicated branches to implement new features and avoid committing to master.